-- To explore potential biomarkers related to the retinoblastoma (Rb) pathway and/or the pathogenesis of breast cancer - To explore if change in tumor size is associated with PFS and OS - To explore time to progressive bone metastases by treatment arm
+- To explore potential biomarkers related to the retinoblastoma (Rb) pathway and/or the pathogenesis of breast cancer - To explore if change in tumor size is associated with PFS and OS - To explore time to progressive bone metastases by treatment arm - time to worsening of Eastern Cooperative Oncology Group (ECOG) performance status (PS) of 2 - time to first skeletal-related event (SRE; defined as either pathological fracture, spinal cord compression, radiation to the bone, or surgery to the bone)

 Study Design: Study JPBL is a multicenter, randomized, double-blind, Phase 3 trial for women with HR+, HER2-locally advanced or metastatic breast cancer.
-Approximately 550 patients will be randomized 2:1 between the 2 arms.
-Patients will be randomized using the following stratification factors: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (no prior endocrine therapy versus primary resistance versus secondary resistance).
+Approximately 630 endocrine therapy pretreated (EP) patients will be randomized 2:1 between the 2 arms, and enrollment will be closed when approximately 450 EP patients have been enrolled at a starting dose of 150 mg every 12 hours (Q12H).
+Patients will be randomized using the following stratification factors: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (primary resistance versus secondary resistance).
 The presence of visceral metastases refers to lung, liver, pleural, or peritoneal involvement at the time of randomization.
 Primary clinical resistance to endocrine therapy is defined as follows: 1) for endocrine therapy in the adjuvant setting, recurrence within the first 2 years of adjuvant endocrine therapy while on endocrine therapy or 2) for endocrine therapy in the locally advanced or metastatic setting, progression within first 6 months of initiating first-line endocrine therapy while on endocrine therapy.
 Patients receiving prior endocrine therapy who do not meet the definition of primary clinical resistance will be considered to have secondary clinical resistance.

-Diagnosis and Main Criteria for Inclusion and Exclusions: Patients are eligible to be included in the study if they meet following criteria: 1) have a diagnosis of HR+, HER2- breast cancer; 2) have inoperable locally advanced or metastatic disease and relapsed with radiologic evidence of progression after prior endocrine therapy or have not received prior endocrine therapy; 3) have postmenopausal status due to either surgical/natural menopause or ovarian suppression with a gonadotropin-releasing hormone (GnRH) agonist such as goserelin; 4) have a negative serum pregnancy test at baseline (within 14 days prior to randomization) and agree to use medically approved precautions to prevent pregnancy during the study and for 12 weeks following the last dose of abemaciclib if postmenopausal status is due to ovarian suppression with a GnRH agonist; 5) have either measurable disease or nonmeasurable bone only disease; 6) are female and ≥18 years of age; 7) have given written informed consent prior to any study-specific procedures; 8) have adequate organ function; 9) have a performance status ≤1 on the ECOG scale; 10) have discontinued previous therapies for cancer, for at least 21 days for myelosuppressive agents or 14 days for nonmyelosuppressive agents prior to receiving study drug, and recovered from the acute effects of therapy;11) are willing to participate for the duration of the study and to follow study procedures; and 12) are able to swallow capsules.
+Diagnosis and Main Criteria for Inclusion and Exclusions: Patients are eligible to be included in the study if they meet following criteria: 1) have a diagnosis of HR+, HER2- breast cancer; 2) have inoperable locally advanced or metastatic disease and relapsed with radiologic evidence of progression; 3) have postmenopausal status due to either surgical/natural menopause or ovarian suppression with a gonadotropin-releasing hormone (GnRH) agonist such as goserelin; 4) have a negative serum pregnancy test at baseline (within 14 days prior to randomization) and agree to use medically approved precautions to prevent pregnancy during the study and for 12 weeks following the last dose of abemaciclib if postmenopausal status is due to ovarian suppression with a GnRH agonist; 5) have either measurable disease or nonmeasurable bone only disease; 6) are female and ≥18 years of age; 7) have given written informed consent prior to any study-specific procedures; 8) have adequate organ function; 9) have a performance status ≤1 on the ECOG scale; 10) have discontinued previous therapies for cancer, for at least 21 days for myelosuppressive agents or 14 days for nonmyelosuppressive agents prior to receiving study drug, and recovered from the acute effects of therapy;11) are willing to participate for the duration of the study and to follow study procedures; and 12) are able to swallow capsules.